Frequently Asked Questions

 Sometimes it’s easy just to use an older activity or perhaps a workout that you feel represents what you had done during your activity where you didn’t record power data.
 Simply favourite an activity / workout and drag-and-drop it onto the calendar.
 For example, if you’re doing a regular commute, this can be a very efficient way to add in the appropriate training dose.
 Simply create or locate an activity that you feel your commute is very similar to and favourite it.
 Then, click the Activities tab and just drag-and-drop it onto your calendar.
 You could even have different favourites that represent different bikes, routes or intensity.

-Sometimes you may open an activity and see lots of yellow dots or the difficulty score is way too high.
+Sometimes you may open an activity and see lots of yellow dots or the difficulty score is off the chart.
 You may see the left axis start with MPA at over 2000W.
 Whenever you see this it generally means that the system didn’t understand your data.
 Xert expects your data to look like your previous data.
 When it’s analyzed and the results don’t align with what you had before, you’ll get errors.
 Sometimes the errors are caused by faulty power meters – they generate invalid data such as power values that are too high.
-This will result in creating errors in some if not all your data.
+This will result in errors in some if not all your data.

 To fix errors in your data you can do a few things: